-Major League Baseball’s owners meetings are currently underway in Arlington, Tex. and with the Houston Astros currently under investigation for using technology to steal signs, team owner Jim Crane has a lot to answer for.
+Major League Baseball’s owners meetings are currently underway in Arlington, Texas and with the Houston Astros currently under investigation for using technology to steal signs, team owner Jim Crane has a lot to answer for.
 If he’s doing any answering, though, it’s not to the media.

 Several journalists who were covering the meetings in Arlington on Wednesday reported that there’s an increased police presence inside the hotel where the meetings are being held, and several officers stepped in when the journalists attempted to ask him questions.